-Katherine Blake is a second year student at Santa Clara Law.
-Prior to law school, she graduated from University of San Diego.
-Blake then served as a Peace Corps Volunteer for several years in Paraguay, South America which inspired her passion for human rights.
+Returning for her second year with NCIP, Katherine Blake is a third-year student at Santa Clara Law.
+Prior to law school, she graduated from the University of San Diego.
+Katherine then served as a Peace Corps Volunteer for several years in Paraguay, South America which inspired her passion for human rights.

-Ardalan ‘Ardy’ Raghian is a second-year law student at Santa Clara University School of Law.
+Returning for his second year with NCIP, Ardalan ‘Ardy’ Raghian is a third-year law student at Santa Clara University School of Law.
 He is the Editor-in-Chief of the student-run law news publication The Advocate, the founder and president of the Santa Clara University School of Law American Civil Liberties Union Northern California Club, the vice president of the American Constitution Society Chapter, and a board member of the Social Justice Coalition.
 Ardy loves dogs and has a lab-rottie named Abby.

 Returning for his second year with NCIP, Michael Romero, a native of San Diego, California, is an accomplished professional with over ten years of experience in regulatory compliance and investigations within both government and the private sector.
 As a first-generation college and graduate student from a working-class family, Michael has a strong commitment to public service and helping those with limited access to legal aid.
 He has a B.A. in Political Science and International Studies from Yale University.